a2k11/next-connect/README.md

     comparison, skips prop updates for the whole component subtree
   - scaffolding for comment component, created list of comments below post with user name & avatar, new comment form & delete option for user's comments, added comment to post component
+  - in PostFeed fn: handleAddComment collects postId & text data and sends it to api, handleAddComment is added to the props of post component and then added to the props of the comment component, the comment component contains logic to update its state with the text the user enters for a comment and with handleSubmit it will call handleAddComment and the way back up the chain, set comments in Post component state through the componentDidMount & componentDidUpdate hooks
+  -